Barb Mayfield

 Make your messages remarkable!
 Achieve the 3 M's of impact: Messages that are meaningful, memorable, and motivating.

-Next week’s blog will cover Step 6: Identify Communication Channel.
+Next up: Step 6: Identify Communication Channel.

 “The two words ‘information’ and ‘communication’ are often used interchangeably, but they signify quite different things.
 Information is giving out; communication is getting through.” ~ Sydney J. Harris